vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support for other IM software usage</summary>
+<summary>Robot Support for Use in Other IM Software</summary>

-MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts.
-Through the bound social account, the membership benefits can be extended to the robot on their social media, which is expected to support platforms such as Telegram and Discord.
+MyShell.ai's Creative Workshop will support robot deployment to other social platforms, while users can bind their social accounts, and through the bound social accounts, they can extend their membership benefits to the robots on their social media.
+It is expected to support platforms such as Telegram and Discord.

 </details>